bugidc/vb.net/README.md

 # vb.net
-upload local infile using vb.net
+Audio playing automatic with timer using vb.net